DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 AdMob support in Kastri has now been aligned with the latest compatible version of the Firebase SDK for iOS, which is version 8.15.0.
 Please [download the SDK from here](https://github.com/firebase/firebase-ios-sdk/releases/download/v8.15.0/Firebase.zip), and unzip it somewhere, preferably in a folder that can be common to other projects that use the SDK.
 Create an [Environment Variable User System Override](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Environment_Variables) called Firebase, and set it to the folder where the SDK was unzipped to.
 This corresponds to the `$(Firebase)` macro in the Project Options of the demo.

+In order to compile successfully for iOS, it's necessary to add the following frameworks to the iOS SDK:

+* AVKit
+* CoreMotion

+[This article](https://delphiworlds.com/2013/10/adding-other-ios-frameworks-to-the-sdk-manager/) is a guide as to how to add the frameworks.

 ### Android Entitlements

 Ensure your project has the `AdMob Service` enabled.
 This adds Google Play services metadata and the Ads activity to the manifest.